imakewebthings/waypoints/README.markdown

 ## Support

 Waypoints has been tested* to work with jQuery versions 1.4+ in IE6+, FF3+, Safari 4+, Chrome 6+.
-Other browsers and jQuery versions may work fine, but this is all I've look at so far.
+Other browsers and jQuery versions may work fine, but this is all I've looked at so far.

 <small>* Tested in this case by my own poking around and not finding anything wrong...yet.
 Proper QUnit tests are in the works.</small>